ngrx/platform/projects/ngrx.io/content/guide/component-store/lifecycle.md

 # Lifecycle

-NgRx ComponentStore comes with lifecycle hooks for performing tasks after the ComponentStore is initially instantiated, and after the initial state is first set.
+NgRx ComponentStore comes with lifecycle hooks and observables for performing tasks after the ComponentStore is initially instantiated, after the initial state is first set, and when the ComponentStore is destroyed.
 You can use these lifecycle hooks to set up long-running effects, wire up additional logic, and other tasks outside the constructor of the ComponentStore.

 ## Setup